Version as of 4 October 2020

-The provider of this website and responsible for processing your personal data is the law firm Redeker Sellner Dahs Partnerschaftsgesellschaft mbB, Willy‑Brandt‑Allee 11, 53113 Bonn (hereinafter: “we”).
-With the following explanations we inform you which personal data we process from you, in particular which data we collect and store at h
+The provider of the Website and controller of the processing of your personal data is Redeker Sellner Dahs Rechtsanwälte PartG mbH (hereinafter referred to as “we”).
+We hereby inform you in the following which personal data of you we process, i. e. in particular which data we collect and store.

-You can reach our data protection officer at email@example.com or our postal address with the addition “the data protection officer”.
+You can contact our Data Protection Officer via email firstname.lastname@example.org or our postal address with the addition “Der/Die Datenschutzbeauftragte” (German for “Data Protection Officer”).

-The following personal data is automatically processed each time the website is called up and each time a file is called up:
+The following personal data is automatically processed each time the website is accessed:

-(hereinafter: “browser data”).
-The processing of the browser data is technically necessary and takes place in our interest to display our website properly and to guarantee stability and security.
-The legal basis for data processing is Art.
-6 Para.
-1 UAbs.
-1 lit. f DSGVO
+The processing of the browser data is technically required and takes place in our interest to display the Website properly and to guarantee technical stability and security.
+The legal basis for processing is Art.
+6 (1) (f) GDPR.

 We store the browser data in so‑called server log files for up to 30 days for the purpose and in our interest of clarifying abuse or fraud actions.
-There is no storage of browser data together with other personal data of the user.
-Browser data, the further storage of which is necessary for evidence purposes, is excluded from deletion until the respective incident has been finally clarified.
+The browser data is not stored together with other personal data of the user.
+Browser data, which must be stored for further evidentiary purposes, is excluded from deletion until the respective incident has been finally clarified.
 The legal basis for data processing is Art.
-6 para.
-1 sentence 1 subpara.
-1 lit. f DSGVO.
+6 (1) (f) GDPR.

 Our website is hosted by our external host provider CANCOM Pironet AG & Co.
 KG, Von‑der‑Wettern‑Straße 27, 51149 Cologne, Germany.

-On our website you can register to receive newsletters.
-Your e‑mail address and the “whether” of your subscription to the newsletter will be processed by us for this purpose
+On our website you can register to receive a newsletter.
+Your email address and your subscription decision will be processed by us for this purpose.

-A registration to our newsletter dispatch takes place in the context of a so‑called “Double‑Opt‑in‑Procedure”.
-After entering your email address, we will send you a confirmation email containing a confirmation link to the email address you provided.
+To receive our newsletter, you have to enter your email address.
+We store it exclusively in order to be able to send you the newsletter.
+The legal basis for the processing of your email address is Art.
+6 (1) (a) GDPR.
+Registration to our newsletter takes place via a so‑called “double opt‑in mechanism”.
+After entering your email address we will send an email containing a confirmation link (“double opt‑in”).
 If no confirmation is received within 48 hours, the registration will be automatically deleted.
-If you click on the link of the confirmation e‑mail, we will save your e‑mail address until you unsubscribe from the newsletter.
-The purpose of this storage is merely to send the newsletter.
+If you click the link of the confirmation email, we will save your email address until you unsubscribe from the newsletter.
+The legal basis for these proceedings is Art.
+6 (1) (a) GDPR.
 To prevent misuse of your data, we also store the time of your registration and your IP address.
-In addition, for technical and organizational reasons, the time of the last change to your data record, the time of granting consent and the status of a completed double opt in are processed.
+In addition, for technical and organizational reasons, the time of the last change to your data record, the time of giving consent and the status of a completed double opt in are processed.
 This serves the purpose of fulfilling our data protection accountability obligations.
 The legal basis in this respect is Art.
-6 (1) UAbs.
-1 lit. f DSGVO.
+6 (1) (f) GDPR.

-When you contact us (e. g. by e‑mail or telephone), we process the personal data we collect exclusively in order to process your enquiry, answer it or contact you.
-The data will be deleted after final answering, as far as there are no legal or other storage obligations.
+When you contact us (e. g. by email or telephone), we process the personal data we collect exclusively in order to handle your inquiry, respond to it or contact you.
+The data will be deleted after final answering, as far as there are no legal or other obligations to store.

 The legal basis for this processing of your personal data is Art.
-6 Para.
-1 UAbs.
-1 lit. b DSGVO.
-Insofar as the correspondence is neither necessary for the fulfilment of a contract with us nor for the implementation of pre‑contractual measures, the legal basis for the processing is Art.
-6 Para.
-1 UAbs.
-1 lit. f DSGVO.
-In this respect, it is our legitimate interest to communicate with the sender and to administer and document the communication.
+6 (1) (b) GDPR.
+Insofar as the correspondence is neither necessary for the performance of a contract with us nor or in order to take steps prior to entering into a contract, the legal basis for the processing is Art.
+6 (1) (f) GDPR.
+In such a case, it is our legitimate interest to communicate with you and to manage and document the communication.

-We use the “Google Maps” service on our website, a service provided by Google LLC (“Google”), to help you get to our offices.
+We use “Google Maps” on our website, provided by Google LLC (“Google”).
 If you use this service, personal data, in particular your IP address, will be transmitted directly to Google.
 You enter directly into a user relationship with Google.

-In accordance with the DSGVO, you have the following rights with regard to your personal data to the extent permitted by law:
+In accordance with the GDPR, you have the following rights with regard to your personal data to the extent permitted by law:

 If we process your personal data on the basis of our legitimate interests (Art.
-6 Para.
-1 UAbs.
-1 lit. f DSGVO), you can object to the processing by contacting us or the data protection officer (e. g. by e‑mail, contact data above).
-The cases in which we base the processing on our legitimate interest can be found in this data protection declaration
+6 (1) (f) GDPR), you can object to the processing by contacting us or the Data Protection Officer (e. g. by email, contact data above).

-If you exercise your right of objection, we ask you to explain to us the reasons why we should not process your personal data as we have done.
-In the event of your justified objection, we will examine the situation and either discontinue or adapt the data processing or show you our compelling reasons worthy of protection on the basis of which we continue the processing.
+If you exercise your right to object, we ask you to explain to us the reasons why we should not pro‑cess your personal data as we have done.
+In the event of your justified objection, we will discontinue or adapt processing.

-You also have the right to complain to a data protection supervisory authority about the processing of your personal data.
+You also have the right to lodge a complaint with a data protection supervisory authority about the processing of your personal data.